 "3.5.8.
 "Driver User-selectable mode" means a distinct driver-, or ADS user3-selectable condition which could affect emissions, or fuel and/or energy consumption."

-Insert a new footnote 3, to read:

-"3 "ADS user", as defined in UN Regulation No. [ADS]."

 Paragraph 3.5.9., amend to read:

 "3.5.9.
 "Predominant mode" for the purpose of this Regulation means a single driver user-selectable mode that is always selected when the vehicle is switched on, regardless of the driver user-selectable mode in operation when the vehicle was previously shut down, and which cannot be redefined to another mode.
 After the vehicle is switched on, the predominant mode can only be switched to another driver user-selectable mode by an intentional action of the driver or an ADS user."